Here is an interesting case of a well nourished 34 year old male whose chronic low back pain was treated successfully with dry needling…

 This Patients Reaction to Dry Needling

-Although he claimed to be comfortable with needles, when I began needling him, he became quickly drenched in sweat.
-So not actually comfortable, but, in fact, very anxious in the moment.
+Although he claimed to be comfortable with needles, when I began needling him, he became drenched in sweat.
+He was not used to direct needling of trigger points.

 The Fight or Flight Nervous System Response